Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 Mary Trinder Barney and Domenico Guastelli, circa 1895

 Members of all classes sat to Miss Acland for their portraits, not just celebrities.
-Mary Barney was the widow of an Oxford chimney sweep, Domenico Guastelli a hawker of plaster casts of artworks.
+Mary Barney was the widow of an Oxford chimney sweep, Domenico Guastelli a hawker of plaster casts of busts of Beethoven, Bach and other famous personalities.

 Christ Church, Oxford, with the cathedral tower and bell tower, 1899

 In 1894 Miss Acland joined the recently-founded Oxford Camera Club as its first lady member.
 She would soon become one of its leading photographers, serving as Vice President for many years.
 As well as being a forum in which women could partake on more equal terms with men than in other areas of Victorian life, the Camera Club had a strong collective identity and collaborative ethos.
 In 1897 it embarked on a joint project to photograph the Oxford colleges, in order to provide illustrations for a series of histories commissioned by the London publisher F. E. Robinson.
-Miss Acland was allocated Christ Church, the college with which she maintained close links throughout her life.
+Miss Acland was allocated Christ Church, the college which her father, Dean Liddell, Ruskin and Lewis Carroll had all attended.

 The Acland servants, circa 1897